daddevv/TypingTowers/.github/instructions/project_layout.instructions.md

 ## Client Directory (`client/`)

+- `render/` - Rendering abstraction and implementations
+  - `RenderManager.ts` - **Defines the `IRenderManager` interface, which acts as the bridge between the engine and the chosen render library (Phaser, Three.js, etc.).
+All rendering logic should be implemented via this interface.**
+  - `__tests__/RenderManager.test.ts` - **Unit tests and mocks for the RenderManager interface.
+Verifies that scenes and game logic call the correct rendering methods.
+Use this as a template for testing new renderer implementations.**
 - `src/` - Source code for the game
   - `assets/` - Game assets organized by type
     - `audio/` - Sound effects and music files